-The class teacher records their response to the child's needs through annotated plans and may begin to track this within school on the year group Provision Plan.
+The class teacher may begin to track this within school on the year group Provision Plan.
 The information is shared with all other adults working with the child.

-4.4 Wave 2 Provision
+4.4 Additional Provision

 Where progress continues to be less than expected the class teacher, working with the SENDCo, will begin to further identify the child's needs.
 Baseline assessments will be used to highlight needs and to plan intervention targets.
 Provision at this point may be in the form of 'catch up' interventions outside the classroom.
-Wave 1 provision within the classroom continues alongside this additional provision however this may be altered and adapted to meet the child's ongoing needs.
+Quality first teaching within the classroom continues alongside this additional provision however this may be altered and adapted to meet the child's ongoing needs.